All applicants must meet the education and/or experience requirements as stated on this exam bulletin to be accepted to the examination.

 State Civil Service Out of Class Experience: A completion of an “out-of-class (OOC) assignment memorandum”, dated within one year of assignment completion, is required to use OOC experience to meet the minimum qualifications for examination purposes.
 Employees may obtain this documentation from their Classification and Pay Analyst or institutional Personnel Liaison.
 OOC experience without the required documentation cannot be considered for examination purposes.

-Diversity, Equity, and Inclusion: The California Department of Corrections and Rehabilitation (CDCR) and the California Correctional Health Care Services (CCHCS) are committed to building an inclusive and culturally diverse workplace.
-We are determined to attract and hire more candidates from diverse communities and empower all employees from a variety of backgrounds, perspectives, and personal experiences.
-We are proud to foster inclusion and drive collaborative efforts to increase representation at all levels of the Department.
+CDCR and CCHCS are committed to building an inclusive respectful workplace.
+We are determined to attract and hire candidates from all communities and empower employees from a variety of backgrounds, perspectives, and personal experiences.
+We are proud to foster inclusion and drive collaborative efforts at all levels of the Department.

-CDCR/CCHCS values all team members.
-We work cooperatively to provide the highest level of health care possible to a diverse correctional population, which includes medical, dental, nursing, mental health, and pharmacy.
-We encourage creativity and ingenuity while treating others fairly, honestly, and with respect, all of which are critical to the success of the CDCR/CCHCS mission.
+Across our organization, our programs work cooperatively to provide the highest level of health care possible to a diverse correctional population.
+We encourage creativity and ingenuity while treating others fairly, honestly, and with respect, all of which are critical to the success of the CDCR and CCHCS mission.